Bernhard Koepp

 bernhard.koepp@apollonwealth.com

-Bernhard Koepp is the CEO and Managing Member of C.J.
-Lawrence® (“CJL”).
-At CJL, Bernhard advises high net worth clients, foundations, corporations, and family offices across most investable asset classes.
+Bernhard Koepp is the Senior Portfolio Manager and Managing Director of C.J.
+Lawrence® (“CJL”), a division of Apollon Wealth.
+At CJL, Bernhard advises high net worth clients, foundations, and institutions across most investable asset classes.

-Bernhard chairs CJL’s investment committee which implements its Bulldog-Equity Strategy.
-He began applying CJL’s distinct Bulldog-Equity Strategy over 25 years ago across both domestic and international markets.
-As of Q4 2022, CJL’s Bulldog-Equity Strategy ranked 6-stars among its large cap core pier group within Informa’s PSN database.
+Bernhard chairs CJL’s investment committee which implements its award-winning Bulldog-Equity and Balanced strategies.
+He began applying CJL’s distinct Bulldog-Equity strategy over 25 years ago across both domestic and international markets.
 Prior to relaunching CJL in 2014, Bernhard spent 16 years at International Strategy & Investment Group (ISI) in a similar role.
+On February 24th, 2025, CJL was acquired by Apollon Wealth.

 Bernhard began his career in 1989 as a corporate banker in London Deutsche Bank AG’s structured finance division.
 There he gained multi-sector experience in project and asset-based finance deals for large multi-national corporations.
 After German unification in 1991, Bernhard spearheaded an initiative to match UK investors with opportunities offered by the newly formed Treuhandanstalt, a Trust Agency established by the German government in Berlin to privatize approximately 8500 state-owned enterprises.